rosejoshua/QuickSDL2Mac/README.md

 I went to get SDL running on my Mac after using it on Windows for a while and had a terrible time getting the newer version to work.
 After finally figuring it out, I wanted to put this together to hopefully save the next person a bunch of time and frustration.

 This is with SDL 2 version 2.24.0 tested on MacOS Monterey 12.4 using Clang++.
 I tried to make it as beginner-friendly as possible.
-Please reach out at jrose.me/contact if there is something confusing or needing correction.
+Please reach out at j[AT]jrose.me if there is something confusing or needing correction.

 ## 1. Go download latest version of SDL for Mac (ends in .dmg, this method was tested with: SDL2-2.24.0.dmg):
 https://github.com/libsdl-org/SDL/releases/